Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

-The Watha State Fish Hatchery is a warmwater hatchery with 43 ponds used to produce channel catfish, largemouth bass, striped bass, Bodie bass (striped bass hybrids), bluegill sunfish, redear sunfish, redbreast sunfish, hybrid sunfish and American shad for stocking public waters across the entire state.
+The Watha State Fish Hatchery is a warmwater hatchery with 43 ponds used to produce channel catfish, largemouth bass, striped bass, Bodie bass (striped bass hybrids), bluegill sunfish, redear sunfish, redbreast sunfish, hybrid sunfish and American shad for stocking public waters across the entire state, including 18 reservoirs and 30 Community Fishing Program lakes.
 Contact the hatchery about public use.

 Visit Our Sister Sites